 Applying for funding

-If it’s to be more than just a pipedream, then your tech for good project needs money.
+If it’s to be more than just a pipedream, your tech for good project needs money.
 Unless you’ve a rich benefactor (Arthur didn’t have one either) you need to find funding.

 Done this?
 Congratulations, you’ve been awarded the case!
 (Now you can buy that deerstalker you always wanted).